Shetty4L/walterbot/nlu_data/interrogation.md

 - all your money will be taken
 - you're going away for over 20 years
 - your kids will be adults by the time you get out
+- you will rot in jail for ages

 ## intent: praise
 - good job
 - you made your life so much easier
 - you did good

-## intent: good_offer
+## intent: give_offer
+- i will take time off your sentence
+- i will take [5](offer) years off your sentence
-- i can reduce your jail time by half
+- i will reduce your jail time by [2](offer) years
-- i can make sure your kids won't suffer because of this
-- we'll make sure you do the minimum time possible

-## intent: bad_offer
-- i'll take two years off your sentence
+- i will take [8](offer) years off your sentence
-- we won't send you to Max
+- i will make sure you spend less time in jail
+- i will cut your jail time in [half](offer:10)

 ## intent: give_up
 - fine, have it your way